jaffaszt/MAX/workshop/README.md

 ![](README_IMAGES/IBMCloudLab.png)

+ 2. You will get an email invitation , please click on the link and follow the insturctions in the link until you login to the IBM Cloud
  2. Click on the "Login in to this" to Login in to the IBM  Cloud (or via https://cloud.ibm.com/)

 ![](README_IMAGES/LogIn.png)